Skip to Main Content

 Waters, Frank (1902-1995)

 Waters is a writer with deep roots in the Southwest.
-He was born in Colorado and lived in Taos and Santa Fe (and out of state).
-He was friends with Mabel Dodge Lujan and worked at Los Alamos National Lab.
+He was born in Colorado, lived in Taos and Santa Fe as well as Sedona, Arizona.
+He was friends with Mabel Dodge Luhan and worked at Los Alamos National Lab.
 The Man Who Killed the Deer: A Novel of Pueblo Indian Life is considered his masterpiece.

 Profile Photo